rvp15/MOD2_Project_ArtGallery/README.md

 **The Project**

-The Project is Creating Web site to sell my Handmade art works.
+The Project is Creating Web site to sell Handmade art works.

 **Technology Used**
 Languages: JavaScript with Node.js and React; CSS3 Database: MongoDB